ibm-cloud-docs/vpc/cr-intro.md

 ## Determining route preference
 {: #cr-determining-route-pref}

-You can designate the route priority (`0`-`4`) of VPC routes to determine which routes have a higher priority when there are multiple routes for a given destination.
-Existing routes and new routes, created without a priority value, are automatically set to the default priority (`2`).
+You can designate the route priority (`0`-`4`) of VPC routes to determine which routes have a higher priority when multiple routes exist for a specific destination.
+Existing routes and new routes, which are created without a priority value, are automatically set to the default priority (`2`).
 {: shortdesc}

 The route priority is considered on identical destinations only and is similar to any dynamically learned route.